JJ Hooper: Grimsby Town

 On 8 August 2017, Hooper signed a two-year contract with League Two side Grimsby Town on a free transfer, having spent the last few weeks on trial at the club.
-He scored seven goals in 35 appearances for the "Marinewrs" over the course of the 2017–18 season, including a hat-trick on the final day at Forest Green Rovers on 5 May that earned him a place on the EFL team of the week.
+He scored seven goals in 35 appearances for the "Mariners" throughout the 2017–18 season, including a hat-trick on the final day at Forest Green Rovers on 5 May that earned him a place on the EFL team of the week.
 He was switched to the left-wing by new manager Michael Jolley, who replaced Russell Slade in March, and Hooper credited this change to his run of form at the end of the campaign.

 On 5 December 2018, Hooper joined National League side Bromley on a one-month loan deal after dropping out of the first-team picture at Grimsby.
 He said that "I live ten minutes away [from Hayes Lane], so it's ideal for me!".
 The loan was later extended until the end of the 2018–19 season.
 On 8 December, he made his first start for Bromley in a 2–0 away loss to Gateshead in the National League.
 On 15 January, he scored a hat-trick in a 3–1 victory over Charlton Athletic in the quarter-finals of the Kent Senior Cup.
 He ended the campaign as one of the National League's ten highest-scorers on 14 goals despite only being at a mid-table side for the second half of the season.
 He was released by Grimsby at the end of the 2018–19 season.

 Wrexham

 On 18 June 2019, Hooper signed for National League club Wrexham on a one-year deal.
 Manager Bryan Hughes said Hooper was his "main target" of the summer, and hoped he would provide the goals that the "Reds" lacked in their failed 2018–19 promotion push.
 He scored on his debut for the "Red Dragons" on 3 August, his headed goal levelled the scores in a 2–1 win over Barrow in the season opener at the Racecourse Ground.
-However he picked up a groin injury on 26 August and then went the next two months without a start, before marking his return to the first-team with the only goal of the game in the FA Cup replay with Chesterfield on 22 October.
-However he was then sidelined for another two months after picking up an ankle injury four days later.
+However, he picked up a groin injury on 26 August and then went the next two months without a start, before marking his return to the first-team with the only goal of the game in the FA Cup replay with Chesterfield on 22 October.
+However, he was then sidelined for another two months after picking up an ankle injury four days later.
 Hooper and the club management were forced to deny rumours that he was refusing to play despite being deemed fully fit.
 Speaking in January, Hooper said that he appreciated manager Dean Keates's faith in him.
 He scored seven goals in 22 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Wrexham in 20th-place.